Buying and Planting Flower Seed

 March Is The Best Time To Sow

-Excepting such as Mignonette, Sweet Sultan, Love-in-a-Mist, Heliotrope, and Poppy like plants, as Eschscholtzia, Argemone, and Papaver, most annuals can be successfully transplanted.
+Except for plants like Mignonette, Sweet Sultan, Love-in-a-Mist, Heliotrope, and Poppy like plants, such as Eschscholtzia, Argemone, and Papaver, most annuals can be successfully transplanted.
 When seeds of these latter are sown they are best placed in very small pots, using only two or three seeds in a pot.

 Preparation of Garden Soil